Cities in Texas That Are Liberal

 El Paso

 El Paso is Texas’s westernmost city and sits on the Mexican border across from Ciudad Juárez.
 These two cities, combined with Las Cruces, New Mexico, form a metropolitan area that some call Boarderplex or Paso del Norte.
-In 2022, El Paso has a Democratic mayor, and in the 2020 presidential election, El Paso county went:
+In 2022, El Paso had a Democratic mayor, and in the 2020 presidential election, El Paso County went:

 • 66.8% blue